 I was also pleased to see that our self-care approach was noticed.
 Yes we didn’t achieve as much as some but we got sleep, regular breaks, were always smiling and considered ‘production’ quality code over too many hacks.
 I know that sounds contrary to the point of a hackathon but we have every intention of working on this app until it is ready to be made available to those who need it.

-We came runners up to some very worth winners who achieved a staggering amount in the space of the weekend.
+We came runners up to some very worthy winners who achieved a staggering amount in the space of the weekend.
 Clare knows one of the members personally and in fact worked with him at Hack Manchester 2016 so I am even more pleased it was them we came runners up to.
 I still consider us winners in our own right so bring on 2018!

 For those interested, I just wanted to make a quick list to explain from a technical perspective what tools and technology we used to make our app: